 Duo Access Gateway (DAG), our on-premises SSO product, layers Duo's strong authentication and flexible policy engine on top of Confluence logins using the Security Assertion Markup Language (SAML) 2.0 authentication standard.
 Duo Access Gateway acts as an identity provider (IdP), authenticating your users using existing on-premises or cloud-based directory credentials and prompting for two-factor authentication before permitting access to Confluence.

-Duo Access Gateway is included in the Duo Beyond, Duo Access, and Duo MFA plans, which also include the ability to define policies that enforce unique controls for each individual SSO application.
+Duo Access Gateway is included in the Duo Premier, Duo Advantage, and Duo Essentials plans, which also include the ability to define policies that enforce unique controls for each individual SSO application.
 For example, you can require that Salesforce users complete two-factor authentication at every login, but only once every seven days when accessing Confluence.
 Duo checks the user, device, and network against an application's policy before allowing access to the application.

 Install Duo Access Gateway on a server in your DMZ.
 Follow our instructions for deploying the server, configuring DAG settings, and adding your primary authentication source.